vinishd/ginder/README.md

 ## How It Works

 **Connect Your GitHub Account**
-Log in to GINDER and grant permission to read the code in your repositories.
+Log in to Github and grant GINDER permission to read the code in your repositories.

 **Analyze & Match**
 GINDER will analyze the languages and frameworks you use most often.
 It then cross-references this information with a large database of open-source companies.